ydaniv/uijet/bfdocs/src/guides/widgets.md

 });
 ```

+In the above example we load `uijet` and use it to `declare()` an instance of a `List` widget.

-uijet will automatically load the `List` Widget, create an instance of it, and bind it
+Once uijet starts it will automatically load the `List` Widget, create an instance of it, and bind it
-to the DOM element set in the `element` option, once uijet initializes.
+to the DOM element set in the `element` option.

 The actual `List` view that will be created with the `id`: `groovie_list` is *injected* with
 the `List` Widget and all its *dependencies*.